Skip to content

 X.1 Maximizing Raspberry Pi Performance

-Open /boot/config.txt file
+Open the /boot/config.txt file

 Bash